'Security risks'? Biden's past rhetoric on gay rights could complicate LGBT claims on campaign trail

 During a town hall event in New Hampshire last year, Biden went so far as to tell supporters that unlike former President Barack Obama, he "didn’t have to evolve at all" on gay marriage.
 (Biden famously backed gay marriage before his running mate did, during the Obama administration.)

 Times have changed dramatically, of course, since the 1970s, when homosexual activity was illegal in some states.
-Today, Biden clearly sees himself as having the edge on LGBT issues, considering rival President Trump has voiced opposition to gay marriage and taken several actions seen by critics as undermining LGBT rights – including being on the losing side of a recent Supreme Court ruling forbidding workplace discrimination against gay and transgender employees.
+Today, Biden clearly sees himself as having the edge on LGBT issues, considering rival President Trump has voiced opposition to gay marriage as recently as 2011 (though said in 2016 he's "fine" with it) and taken several actions seen by critics as undermining LGBT rights – including being on the losing side of a recent Supreme Court ruling finding that federal law forbids workplace discrimination against gay and transgender employees.

 The Biden campaign maintained that the former vice president's record is "unmatched," drawing a contrast with Trump's.